Finding Aid to the Papers of Gart Westerhout, 1952-1984

 Conferences, Symposia, Committees Series: This series contains papers and other materials from 1950 to 1984.
 Materials concern IAU Sympoisa 4, 6, and 15; IAU Commision 40; Southern Observatory Committee; Coordination of Galactic Research Symposium; URSI 1981; West Ford; and various other colloquia and public lectures.
 Size: 1.0 linear feet.
 Click here for a listing of folders.

 Additional Materials about Westerhout: In 1993, Steven J. Dick conducted a seven-part oral history of Westerhout.
-Click here for transcripts of the interviews.
+Also included are a few photographs of Westerhout.
+Click here for digitized material.